 For a peg through headstock I like to allow 120 mm for the headstock from my nut location, cut a 15 degree angle and glue it together - I like to put in a couple of temporary staples to stop sliding and then clamp tightly.

 When dry remove the staples.

 I then planed a slight angle into the neck to help create a bit of down force and room for the bridge.
 I don't go for an angle I trim it at the nut end so it is about 3 mm lower and even with the top where it joins the body.
-The straight edge (50mm ruler) lines up a with a 3 mm gap where the bridge is to go.
-Add a 2 or 4 mm for the fret board 1.5 mm for the frets and 3 or 4 mm for the strings to be above the frets and we will need a 10 mm or so high bridge.
+The straight edge (500mm ruler) lines up a with a 3 mm or so gap where the bridge is to go.
+Add 2 or 4 mm for the fret board, 1.5 mm for the frets and 3 or 4 mm for the strings to be 2 mm above the frets at the midpoint and we will need a 10 mm or so high bridge.

 After that I glue a couple of side pieces onto the side of the headstock, plane that flat and then a veneer over the top.

 If making a mandolin adding a carbon fibre reinforcing beam or truss rod might be in order somewhere around here.
 There is hardly enough string tension on a uke to bend a pencil so I don't bother.

 Step 11: Glue on Fretboard